DM-be/Guestportal-backend/README.md

 ## Implementation

 Every requirement is implemented in a separate service.
-Controllers respond to HTTP requests and delegates them to the appropiate service.
+Controllers respond to HTTP requests and delegates them to the appropriate service.
 Certain requests are protected with an authentication guard.
 A JWT token passport strategy is used to validate these requests.
-Documentation is provided by Swagger.
 A default validation pipe provided by NestJS is used to validate the objects in the request body.
 MongoDB is used as the database.
 Three replica sets are used for redundancy.
 When a guest user's access is expired, the corresponding MongoDB record also expires.
 On this change a BehaviorSubject will emit the new value for use in the frontend table.
+Documentation is provided by Swagger.

 ### Features